-* Leibnitz Institut, Deutschland.
-Project Advisory Board Leibnitz Alliance on energy Transitions.
-From 2017-present
+* Leibniz Institut (Interdisciplinary Association of German Research Institutes).
+Project Advisory Board Leibniz Alliance on energy Transitions.

-* NWO (Nederlandse organisatie voor Wetenschappelijk Onderzoek; the Netherlands Research Council): Member of the Board of ESR (Economic Social Research council; 1997 merged into NWO MaGW) from 1994-1997.
+* NWO (Nederlandse organisatie voor Wetenschappelijk Onderzoek; the Netherlands Research Council): Member of the Board of ESR (Economic Social Research council) from 1994-1997.

 * SWOME: Member of the Board from 1991-2008 (National platform of social science researchers on environmental and energy issues).

 * SENSE (Socio-Economic and Natural Sciences of the Environment; research school 7 Dutch universities) Research Program Board 1996-1998.

 M. Wolsink (2018) Social acceptance revisited: gaps, questionable trends, and an auspicious perspective.
 Energy Research & Social Science 46, 287-295. https://doi.org/10.1016/j.erss.2018.07.034